ericclack/pypreproc/README.md

 # Motivation

 It was quicker to write this than find a good solution to the simple problem I had: how to host a site on a static server (AWS S3 in my case) and use includes to factor out common page elements.

+# Requirements

+* Python3
+* `diff` command for validation -- but you could easily remove this bit if required.